zdravkov/kendo-docs/api/mobile/tabstrip.md

 ---
 title: kendo.mobile.ui.TabStrip
-meta_title: Kendo UI Mobile Tabstrip widget configuration documentation
+meta_title: Configuration, methods and events of Kendo UI Mobile TabStrip
 meta_description: How to configure Mobile Tabstrip widget with a few clicks, change its behavior and use supported events.
 slug: api-mobile-tabstrip
 relatedDocs: gs-mobile-tabstrip